 The most common side effects are sleepiness, decreased appetite, agitation, impaired coordination, decreased weight, decreased muscle tone, nausea, tremor, slurred speech, and trouble sleeping.

 Learning the lay of the land

-When your toddler receives a Dravet syndrome diagnosis, you may feel like you’re entering uncharted territory.
+When your baby receives a Dravet syndrome diagnosis, you may feel like you’re entering uncharted territory.
 Enter this section to learn more about Dravet syndrome progression and get an overview of the issues you may face on the road ahead.

 Not actual patients

 Dravet (pronounced “drah-VAY”) syndrome is a lifelong disease that usually appears in the first year of life, when an otherwise normally developing child begins having frequent seizures.
 This can be frightening and disorienting, with the child experiencing long seizures often triggered by fever or changes in temperature.

 Seizures may cause lasting damage, which over time can lead to cognitive and physical developmental delays.
 The primary goal of Dravet syndrome treatment is to reduce the frequency and length of seizures.

 Unfortunately, seizures associated with Dravet syndrome can be resistant to treatment—multiple therapies and frequent regimen adjustments are often needed to control seizures.

 - Is a rare and treatment-resistant form of epilepsy that often develops in the first year of life